BabatImReal/fa-dae2-capstone-Tran-Quoc-Dat-Nguyen/docs/architecture/technology-decision.md

 **Status**: Approved

 **Context**:
 We need a programming language for data collection, processing, and ML model development that can handle music APIs and integrate well with our data stack.
+This addresses the "How does it move?" and "How do we process it?" questions.

 **Decision**:
 Use Python 3.10+ as our primary language for all data processing tasks.

-**Rationale**:
+**Rationale** (Ingestion & Transformation):
-- **Music API Ecosystem**: Rich libraries (spotipy, pylast, requests)
+- **Music API Ecosystem**: Rich libraries (spotipy, pylast, requests) for ingestion
-- **Data Processing**: Mature tools (pandas, polars) for music metadata
+- **Data Processing**: Mature tools (pandas, polars) for music metadata transformation
-- **ML/AI Libraries**: Best-in-class ecosystem (scikit-learn, tensorflow)
+- **ML/AI Libraries**: Best-in-class ecosystem (scikit-learn, tensorflow) for recommendations
 - **Async Support**: Concurrent API calls for better performance
 - **Integration**: Native support for dbt, Airflow, Snowflake
+- **ETL/ELT Support**: Perfect for both extract and transform phases

 **Alternatives Considered**:
 - **Java**: Verbose for data processing, less ML ecosystem